An Action Language for Multi-Agent Domains: Foundations: Preliminaries

 \section{Preliminaries}

 We begin with a review of the basic notions from the literature on formalizing knowledge and reasoning about effects of actions in multi-agent systems.
 Subsection~\ref{sub-belief} presents the notion of Kripke structures.
 Subsection~\ref{sub-update} reviews the notion of update models developed by the dynamic epistemic logic community for reasoning about effects of actions in multi-agent systems.
-In Subsection~\ref{sub-operators}, we investigate a collection of basic operators for modifying Kripke structures, that will be used in our semantic formalization in the following sections.